onqtam/headjack/docs/why/SYSTEM.md

 > "Either war is obsolete or men are." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/94311-either-war-is-obsolete-or-men-are)

 > "Dare to be naive." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/1268719-dare-to-be-na-ve)

+> "Either man is obsolete or war is.
+War is the ultimate tool of politics.
+Political leaders look out only for their own side.
+Politicians are always realistically maneuvering for the next election.
+They are obsolete as fundamental problem-solvers." - [R. Buckminster Fuller](https://www.azquotes.com/quote/529559)

+> "War is obsolete.
+We are not here to fight something or tear something down; We are here to be the example of what is possible.
+Any sane individual will tell you that violence is ... not the way." - [R. Buckminster Fuller](https://www.azquotes.com/quote/528770)

 > "According to Margaret Mead, the institution of war is a cultural invention that can be abolished, so it is not a biological necessity to kill one another on a grand scale." - [War as the Autoimmune Disease of Humanity: Perspectives on a Theoretical Proposal](https://www.globalpoliticsreview.com/publications/2464-9929_v02_i01_p11.pdf)